John H. Culkin

 John Patrick Henry Culkin (April 17, 1887 – August 7, 1951) was an American politician, educator, and lawyer.
 He represented Warren County in the Mississippi State Senate from 1928 to 1951 and was the Senate's President pro Tempore from 1936 to 1940.
+He was a county superintendent of education.

 Early life and career

 John Patrick Henry Culkin was born on April 17, 1887, near Oak Ridge, Warren County, Mississippi.
 He was the son of Patrick Culkin, an Irish immigrant to America, and Betty Hearn Culkin.
 He attended a Teacher School in Warren County.
 He also studied at a monastery in Athbaskaville, Canada run by the Brothers of the Sacred Heart, graduating in 1903.
 Culkin then taught school in Indianapolis from 1903 to 1905.
 He then worked as a clerk for the Alabama and Vicksburg Railroad.
 He then served as a teacher and principal for Vicksburg schools.
 In 1911, he also was the editor for the Monday Morning Democrat, a weekly Vicksburg newspaper.

 He served as the Superintendent of Education for Warren County between 1912 and 1924.
 During his time as superintendent, Culkin "organized the first consolidated school district in the United States", known as the Culkin Consolidated School Plan.
 In 1925, Culkin joined the law office of R. L. McLaurin, the brother of Mississippi Governor Anselm J. McLaurin.
 After McLaurin's death, Culkin joined the law firm of Chaney & Culkin, and after Chaney's death, Culkin continued the firm by himself.